Interested in Fostering?

 Time to provide close monitoring for the foster animal (s).

 Have a spare room to isolate from other owned pets.

 Administer medical (if required).

 Have their own vehicle to bring the animals to and from the shelter and to a veterinarian.

 Owns pets must be spayed/neutered, current on vaccinations, licensed (if applicable) and if own cats, must be indoor cats.

 How does the Saint John SPCA Animal Rescue support foster parents?

-- Crate for transportation and for training purposes
+- Transport carriers and pens for training purposes

 How do I become a foster parent?

 If interested in becoming a foster care volunteer, please fill out a Pet Foster Application.
-We will try to match the foster environment with the animal’s needs.
+We will match the foster parent with the animal’s needs.
 Please be aware that sometimes it takes us several months to contact you regarding your application and not all applications are approved.